Publication - Books

 One of the projects of the celebration of the Idaho Centennial in 1983 was the honoring of the Centennial Farm families.
 Any family in Idaho who was still farming forty acres or more of the original homestead of a farm qualified for this honor.
 None of the counties in Eastern Idaho were doing anything along this line so the Upper Snake River Valley Historical Society gathered names and got applications filled out.
 Honored with a plaque and sign were fourteen families from Madison County, four from Bonneville County, fourteen from Jefferson County, five from Bingham County, and 14 from Fremont County.
 A biography of each of these families is included in the book.

-History of Upper Snake River Valley to 1840
+History of Teton Valley

 A historical research paper on the happenings in this Valley prior to 1840.
-The Indian who roamed the Snake River Valley are mentioned.
-The early explorations of the West and how they influenced what went on in bring explorers to the valley.
+The Indians who roamed the Snake River Valley are mentioned.
+The early explorations of the West and how they influenced what went on in bringing explorers to the valley.
 This is a collection of all the mountain men who came into the valley with their stories.
 Carefully researched and footnoted, this is a scholarly approach to the history.

 Idaho International Dance and Music Festival-Tenth Annual

 Over the past ten years there have been over eighty-one teams who have attended the festival of which thirty-seven different countries have been represented.
 The trials and tribulations of those first years are documented along with the problems of working with Communist countries and their security situations.
 Watch the festival solve a diversity of cultural differences and work to find solutions while presenting a first class performance each year.